marrujoalex/Website/beta/docs/leopard/middlewares.md

 # Middlewares

-Leopard middlewares are exclusively asynchronous, since Leopard's synchronous API is built on of the asynchronous one.
+Leopard middlewares are exclusively asynchronous.
 This ensures quality between all middleware consumers.

 ## Creating a basic middleware